tape-testing/tape/readme.markdown

 ## test.onTest(fn)

-The onTest hook is called after each test completes.
+The onTest hook is called after a test completes.
 A test completes when `t.end()` is called or the test has reached the planned assertion count.
 The callback `fn` is passed a reference to the test object that just completed.
 The callback may examine the test object for `t.name`, `t.assertCount`, and `t.failCount`. `assertCount` is the number of assertions in the test, and `failCount` is the number of assertions that failed. `t.comment()` is also available.

 ## test.onFinish(fn)